Particular/docs.particular.net/samples/msmq/persistence/sample.md

 ## Code walk-through

-The application publishes an empty message to itself, via the MSMQ transport, and writes to the console when the message is received.
+The application publishes an empty event to itself and writes to the console when the event is received.

-Note that the default queue name, `NServiceBus.Subscriptions`, is overridden to avoid sharing the subscription storage queue with other endpoints on the same machine.
-The queue name is `{EndpointName}.Subscriptions`.

 ### Configuration